cybertraining-dsc/reu2022/project/install.md

 * Fifth, enter the administrator password into the desired location.

-* It may take a moment for the software to install, but it will eventually say **"Installation successful!"** in the terminal.
+* It may take a moment for the software to install, but it will eventually say `Installation successful!` in the terminal.
 After that, Homebrew is installed onto the device.

 After the user has correctly installed Homebrew, it is simple to